MMC Benefits Handbook

 You can't cover your grandchild under this Plan unless you are the legally appointed guardian or you have legally adopted the child.

 You can cover your disabled child over the limiting age.
 To be eligible for coverage, your child has to be an unmarried child who is incapable of self-sustaining employment by reason of mental illness, developmental disability, mental retardation, as defined in the mental hygiene law, or physical handicap and who became so incapable prior to the attainment of the age limit specified above, and who are chiefly dependent upon the Insured for support and maintenance.

 The child also has to have been covered under this Plan before the limiting age.

 The child's disability has to begin before the date eligibility would otherwise end.

-At time of claim, the Claims Administrator will request proof of disability to determine eligibility if the child was over age 26.
+At time of claim, National Union will request proof of disability to determine eligibility if the child was over age 26.

 Can I cover my married child who is still dependent on me?